 The Advanced Configuration Information (

-orclodipAgentConfigInfo) attribute in a synchronization profile stores any additional configuration information needed by a connector to synchronize Oracle Internet Directory with a connected directory.
+orclodipAgentConfigInfo) attribute in a synchronization profile stores any additional configuration information needed by a connector to synchronize the Oracle back-end directory with a connected directory.
 You can use the

 SkipErrorToSyncNextChange parameters with any connected directory.